Are you an adviser? Go to Unbiased Pro

 Generally, lenders follow the "affordability" principle, which means they assess your ability to repay the loan.

-This usually involves multiplying your income by four to calculate how much you can afford to borrow.
+This usually involves multiplying your income by at least four to calculate how much you can afford to borrow.

-Some lenders may consider multiplying your income by up to four and a half times (or even more), but eligibility is likely to be tougher the more you want to borrow.
+Some lenders may consider multiplying your income by up to four and a half times (or even more), but eligibility will likely be tougher the more you want to borrow.

 Learn more: what to do if you can't remortage due to affordability